kikotey/tdd-exe/README-TESTSUP.md

 ### 5 ) (1 point) Create stress test
-- with JMeter and push the report on Lingo (level: no easy because High cost/effort)
+- with JMeter and push the report on <Latency Lingo> (level: no easy because High cost/effort)

 ### 6 ) (1 point) Add all test